george-hawkins/pololu-romi-jetbot/romi-notes.md

 While running `compress-7zip` you could push things over the edge by starting up streaming (without actually connecting any client).

 So it doesn't seem as if the Romi regulator has much more than 1A leftover to power the SBC.

+### Switching between low and high power mode

+So unfortunately it looks like we'll need to run the Romi setup in 5W mode when it's running on battery.
+So to be able to switch between low and high power modes we first need to record the standard clock settings.

+First reboot the Nano to reset any changes made to the clocks:

+    $ sudo reboot now

+Then login again and record the default clock settings:

+    $ sudo jetson_clocks --store l4t_dfs-defaults.conf

+When we're doing something GPU intensive then the Nano should be powered using a main power supply, rather than batteries, and switched into high power mode like so:

+    $ sudo nvpmodel -m 0
+    $ sudo nvpmodel -q
+    $ sudo jetson_clocks

+And when the Romi is running on battery power it needs to be switched into 5W low power mode like so:

+    $ sudo nvpmodel -m 1
+    $ sudo nvpmodel -q
+    $ sudo jetson_clocks --restore l4t_dfs.conf

+As noted the `nvpmodel` changes do survive reboots but the clock changes do not - so you'll probably never need to actively switch the clocks into default mode as you'll presumably always switch to battery power only after first shutting down the system (but you will need to actively switch the clocks into high power mode every time you need this after a restart).

+### Low power breakouts

+Does switch to the low power 5W mode end brownout issues?
+Unfortunately not.
+In 5W mode I could now run the SSD-Mobilenet-V2 to completion on batteries without issue (with an iteration time of 40ms).
+I could also run `compress-7zip` and even start up streaming (which previously pushed things over the edge), however if I actually started a remote client, to view the streamed data, this did push things over the edge and the system shut down.

+TODO: see if this is still the case if you solder in the power wires before the regulator, i.e. to 5V rather than VREG.

 Nano control continued
 ----------------------